cbogart/AutoGrafoni/README.md

 1. **Book Search**: The script searches Project Gutenberg for books matching the title
 2. **Book Download**: Downloads the book text in UTF-8 format
-3. **Text Processing**: Cleans the text and splits it into sentences
+3. **Text Processing**: Cleans the text and splits it into paragraph
-4. **Grafoni Conversion**: Converts each sentence to Grafoni phonetic script with natural wrapping
+4. **Grafoni Conversion**: Converts each paragraph to IPA and thence to Grafoni phonetic script in SVGs
-5. **PDF Generation**: Creates a PDF with the Grafoni text, properly formatted
+5. **PDF Generation**: Creates a PDF with the SVGs pasted one after the next

 ## File Structure